vaughany/moodle-local_ciabinitialsprofilepics/README.md

 * 2017-04-05:     v1.0.5      Replaced `$str[0]` with `mb_substr($str, 0, 1)` to better handle UTF8 characters.
 Unit tests.
 * 2017-04-07:     v1.0.6      Shape selection option and more shapes.
 * 2017-05-10:     v1.0.7      Fixes for some of the issues raised by moodle.org's plugin validation process.
-* 2017-06-06:     v1.0.8      More fixes for some of the issues raised by moodle.org's plugin validation process, better testing, some minor bugs fixed.
+* 2017-06-06:     v1.0.8      More fixes for some of the issues raised by moodle.org's plugin validation process, better testing, some minor bugs fixed.-*
+* 2018-03-26:     v1.1        Purged all references to CiaB.
+* 2018-03-26:     v1.1.1      Reverted most of the previous changes as the renaming of the whole plugin didn't play well with moodle.org.

 ## Licence